 It can be applied to faces of a structure and no other user input is needed.
 If a symmetry plane condition is applied to a face, the displacement of this face is locked in a normal direction but free to slide in tangential directions.

-For this reason, often it is preferred to replace the symmetry plane for a fixed value displacement, blocking the motion normal to the plane and leaving the other directions unconstrained.
-Using the same example from Figure 1, we would have:
+You can achieve the same behavior of a symmetry plane with a fixed value boundary condition, blocking the motion normal to the plane and leaving the other directions unconstrained.
+Using the same example from Figure 2, we would have: